dianaigr/continuum/submission.md

 ## If there anything else we should know about the submission?

-I create a gulp task named deploy.
+I created a gulp task named deploy.
 This task I would run it before a full deploy of the project for a production environment to minify the HTML files.
-I didn't run it before just to be easy to read the document.
+I didn't run it before to facilitate the reading of the document.